Restaurants

 Porcine is a Sydney restaurant stripping away the pomp to deliver a wholly delicious dining experience that manages to be equal parts farmhouse and fine dining, with a technically impressive menu thanks to the labours of chef Nik Hill.

 Despite Porcine’s name, duck, rabbit and seafood are equally as represented on the often-changing menu (which is typically split into small snacks, starter plates, mains and desserts) as pork.
 The dining room is warm thanks to wood elements, with antique porcelain and silverware, a central brick fireplace, and large windows overlooking Oxford Street imparting a homely atmosphere.
+Book online.

 Insider Intel

-• There are ample dishes for vegetarians and pescatarians, but we’d pick somewhere else if there’s a vegan in your party
+• There are ample dishes for vegetarians and pescatarians, but we’d pick somewhere else if there’s a vegan in your party.

-• Check out Instagram for regular specials
+• Check out Instagram for regular specials.

 Read more